pjholyoke/Site-Scripts/README.md

 # Site-Scripts

-Some Tampermonkey/JS scripts for various websites that I wrote to automate some stupid tasks at my job.
+Some Tampermonkey/JS scripts for various websites that I wrote to automate some tedious tasks at my job.